Tamaraalrashed/data-structures-and-algorithms/javascript/linked-list/readme.md

 ## API

  1. Method `insert` which takes any value as an argument and adds a new node with that value to the head of the list with an O(1) Time performance.
  1. Method `includes` which takes any value as an argument and returns a boolean result depending on whether that value exists as a Node’s value somewhere within the list.
-2.Method `toString` which takes in no arguments and returns a string representing all the values in the Linked List, formatted as:<br>
+ 1. Method `toString` which takes in no arguments and returns a string representing all the values in the Linked List, formatted as:<br>
 ```"{ a } -> { b } -> { c } -> NULL"```

 ## Whiteboard